SpartanB312/Verificator/README.md

 # Verificator
-A Minecraft client HWID verificator
+A Minecraft client HWID verificator for 1.12.2

 ## Notice
 We recommend using pastebin to stock HWIDs.